 Dr. Williams: “Regarding exercise before, during and after ovulation, specific exercises likely won’t be more or less detrimental depending on when they’re done or avoided during the cycle in a woman of normal fertility.
 If you are somebody who has a healthy weight, a Body Mass Index (BMI) of 18.5 to 25, and you are used to running a specific amount, you could continue to run and do what you normally do.”

 But, if you don’t exercise intensely or consistently and you want to exercise to stay healthy (and you have a normal BMI), Dr. Williams said that aiming for about 150 minutes per week of moderate intensity would be healthy for most patients.
 (Moderate intensity is something like brisk walking.)
+Keeping your exercise habits similar is what you are aiming for.

 If, however, you are having difficulty conceiving, you need to speak with your physician who may recommend you reduce your exercise intensity or duration even if you have a normal BMI.